How Long is Postpartum Confinement?

 Cons

 • Long periods of isolation can cause some to experience postpartum depression.
+There is also a risk of postnatal depression, so monitoring postpartum mental health is important during this period.

 • It can be uncomfortable and inconvenient for some because of the “no shower rule.”

 • First-time moms may feel restless due to a lack of activity.
+Engaging in appropriate physical activities can help support emotional well-being during confinement.

 • Following strict confinement guidelines can cause emotional strain.